Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 Buy a Cujo Network Security Device.

-If you have spotty WiFi, buy an eero Mesh WiFi system + subscribe to eero Plus for bonus security & subscriptions to 1Password, Malware Bytes, Encrypt.me .
+If you have spotty WiFi, buy an eero router and subscribe to eero Plus for bonus security & subscriptions to 1Password, Malwarebytes, and Encrypt.me.

 <details><summary>The Details</summary>
 <div class="details-highlight">